awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 ## 5.7.
 Security Hub

 The primary dashboard for Operators to assess the security posture of the AWS footprint is the centralized [AWS Security Hub](https://aws.amazon.com/security-hub/) service.
-This is enabled in the best practices [security-config.yaml](./security-config.yaml) configuration file.
+This is enabled in the [security-config.yaml](./security-config.yaml) configuration file.
 Security Hub needs to be configured to aggregate findings from Amazon GuardDuty, Amazon Macie, AWS Config, Systems Manager, Firewall Manager, Amazon Detective, Amazon Inspector and IAM Access Analyzers.
 Events from security integrations are correlated and displayed on the Security Hub dashboard as ‘findings’ with a severity level (informational, low, medium, high, critical).

 ## 5.8.
 Systems Manager Session Manager and Fleet Manager